Grismund/i-am-the-forest-srd/README.md

 * Draw as you wish, or randomly determine using Forest Hex Generation Table and the Drawing Guide.

 Step 5.
 Define Enemy Statistics
 * 2d6 in each Enemy Nature Value.
-Note Potencyfrom Potency Table on Character Sheet. d12 on Enemy Culture and add Potency Bonuses to Enemy Potency.
+Note Potency from Potency Table on Character Sheet. d12 on Enemy Culture and add Potency Bonuses to Enemy Potency.

 Step 6.
 Define Enemy History
 * d12 on Enemy Motivation Tables and optionally on Event Table.